ClinicalTrials.Veeva

 Description:

-The Education condition package will consist of Canada's PA guidelines, information about the benefits of child and adult PA, and a breakdown of ways for the parent to help their child achieve this PA.
+The Education condition package will consist of Canada's PA guidelines, information about the benefits of child and adult PA, healthy living and a breakdown of ways for the parent to help their child achieve this PA.

 Self Regulation